-A strong password can keep your account safe; by not using your child’s name, birthday, or anything that even close to the link.
+Create a stronger password to help keep your account safe; by not using your child’s name, birthday, or anything even close to the link.

-If you decide to use a stronger password for your account, you’ll need a password generator.
-You can use your browser or password manager.
+If you decide to create a stronge password for your account, you’ll need a password generator to create one, you can use your browser or password manager.

 Here is the fun part, even if you use a password manager or 2FA your data can still be compromised, because we have seen lots of breaches over the past few years, except you take an extra leap in protecting your account.

-However, using a stronger password may not completely let the hackers go his way, but by using other means to prevent them from accessing your life.
+However, creating a strong password may not completely let the hackers go his way, but by using other means to prevent them from accessing your life.
 And the ultimate tip which can save you a hell of lots of security issues.

 Setting up your password, you should consider starting with an 8 character length.
 Why this is better, it’s s difficult for others and easy for you to remember.